content-left-bg.png

 Activity scope

-This guideline relates to student participation in triathlon activities involving swimming, cycling and running as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in triathlon activities involving swimming, cycling and running as an activity to support curriculum delivery.

 Depending on the scope of this activity, other risk assessments may be required when planning.
 Curriculum activities encompassing more than one CARA guideline (e.g. cross country, cycling (road, track, path) and swimming in pools) must comply with the requirements of all CARA guidelines appropriate to the activity.